masa-sumimoto/html-starter/README.md

 However, this is a bit extreme.

 If we consider these as BEM blocks, to mount OOCSS completely with BEM modifier should be seems like to be correct.
-But `Button` is a component that OOCSS was used only in terms of coloring.
+But `Button` is a component that OOCSS was used only in terms of coloring(color, background-color, border-color).
 Thinking design from the point can be a guarantee of wasteful extensibility.

 It is better to depend on Bootstrap to extend the design of the genre "coloring",